datacraft-dsc/starfish-java/README.md

 Starfish works with blockchain networks, such as Ocean Protocol, and common web services through agents, allowing unprecedented flexibility in asset discovery and data supply line management.

-### Easiest Way to Build and Manage Data Supply Lines
+### Effective Way to Build and Manage Digital Supply Lines
 Starfish provides a common abstraction to enable decentralised data infrastructure to interoperate effectively, allowing data supply lines to be easily created and managed using standardised interface.

 ### Data Sharing Made Simple for Everyone